oscar-bender-stone/honors-thesis/source/1_introduction.typ

 Creating bridges beetween formal representations does require a historical change in perspective: _embracing reflection rather than focusing on a single theory_.
 This train of thought comes from Universal Logic, initiated by Béziau
 @universal_logic.
-Previously, in the twentith century, logicians sought the "one true logic", a system to be the basis for all mathematics.
+Previously, during the rapid expansion of foundations in the 20th century, logicians sought the "one true logic", a system to be the basis for all mathematics.
 Such a system was quickly shown to be impossible by Gödel's incompleteness theorems, with certain results requiring an infinite chain of increasingly more powerful theories.
-But this was a symptom of a larger problem: translating into the _exact_ language of a base logic can be unnatural.
-To work back in the original logic, a key requirement is _faithfulness_, that isomorphisms in a theory must be reflected, a notion called "$epsilon$-representation distance" by Meseguer
+But this was a symptom of a larger problem: translating into the _exact_ language of a base logic can be unnatural, just as it is unnatural to represent quotient types in Rocq without an additional theory ontop.
+To work back in the original logic, a key requirement is _faithfulness_, that isomorphisms in a theory must be reflected, a notion called "$epsilon$-representation distance" by Meseguer @twenty_years_rewriting_logic.
-@twenty_years_rewriting_logic.
 However, the researchers surrounding Universal Logic are, too, their own community, and have their own broad defnition of a logic, which is distinct from those in Categorical Logic, Type Theory, and others.

 Beyond Universal Logic, a further leap is needed, from the idea a _universal